University of Nebraska Medical Center: SARS-CoV-2 epidemic response

+2020present

+In August 2024, in partnership with Nebraska Medicine, Project Health was announced.
+The facility will be 400 feet (120 m) tall and will be used by both UNMC and Nebraska Medicine.

 Academics and rankings

-In 2022, UNMC's bachelor's in nursing program was ranked 15th of 681 nursing programs by U.S. News & World Report.
-UNMC's primary care program was tied for 6th of 191 medical schools.
-Other programs that also received a national ranking include graduates practicing in rural health care (5th of 159); research (54th of 191); the College of Pharmacy (28th of 134); the College of Nursing Doctor of Nursing Practice program (40th of 330); the College of Public Health (56th of 177), and the College of Allied Health Professions' physical therapy program (34 of 239) and physician assistant program (15 of 170).

-UNMC was named a Fulbright U.S. Scholar Program Top Producing Institution for the 2019–2020 and 2020-2021 academic years by the U.S. Department of State's Bureau of Educational and Cultural Affairs.
+The University of Nebraska Medical Center is a public academic health science center, and is a part of the University of Nebraska system.
+In 2024, UNMC's bachelor's in nursing program was ranked 19th of 656 nursing programs by U.S. News & World Report.
+UNMC was also ranked as a Tier 1 institution for primary care training.

+Other programs that also received a national ranking include graduates practicing in rural health care (9th of 168); research (Tier 2); the College of Pharmacy (19th of 141); the College of Nursing Doctor of Nursing Practice program (59th of 389); the College of Public Health (46th of 213), and the College of Allied Health Professions' physical therapy program (33 of 245) and physician assistant program (16 of 211).
+UNMC was named a Fulbright U.S. Scholar Program Top Producing Institution for the 2019–2020 and 2020–2021 academic years by the U.S. Department of State's Bureau of Educational and Cultural Affairs.
-UNMC's commitment to research has resulted in the addition of the twin state-of-the-art Durham Research Towers and the Fred & Pamela Buffett Cancer Center, opened in June 2017.
-External funding for research, education and public service totaled $228.5 million in fiscal year 2021.
-Federal research grants totaled $163.9 million in 2020-21.

-The Fred & Pamela Buffett Cancer Center, a $370 million project, the largest project ever at the University of Nebraska, opened in 2017.
-The Buffett Cancer Center is a joint project with UNMC's primary clinical partner, Nebraska Medicine. and includes three areas dedicated to cancer: the Suzanne and Walter Scott Research Tower, the C.L.
-Werner Cancer Hospital, and a multidisciplinary outpatient treatment clinic.
-It is one of 69 centers designated by the National Cancer Institute.